Welcome to my Blog

 Learning to love your inner child

 "Why do I need to talk about my childhood?"
 This is a question I often get asked by clients first entering counselling.
 "I survived" a client once said to me with a big shrug, "why does it matter, let's move on".
-The reason therapists are so interested in childhood is...
+I completely see his point but the reason therapists...